manateelazycat/lsp-bridge/README.md

 Please use `emacs -q` and load a minimal setup with only lsp-bridge to verify that the bug is reproducible.
 If `emacs -q` works fine, probably something is wrong with your Emacs config.

-If the problem persists, please report it [here](https://github.com/manateelazycat/lsp-bridge/issues/new) with `*lsp-bridge*` buffer content, it contains many clues that can help us locate the problem faster.
+If the problem still exists, please report it [here](https://github.com/manateelazycat/lsp-bridge/issues/new) with `*lsp-bridge*` buffer content, it contains many clues that can help us locate the problem faster.

 If you get a segfault error, please use the following way to collect crash information: